BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

-# Aligning Multimodal LLM with Human Preference: A Survey
+# A Survey of Unified Multimodal Understanding and Generation: Advances and Challenges

 <p align="center">